Perturbation theory for killed Markov processes and quasi-stationary distributions: Unbounded perturbation: truncation

 Our goal is to bound $\|\varphi_0-\widehat\varphi_0\|_2$.
-For this we aim to apply the Sine theorem of \cite{DavisKahan1970}.
-However, we cannot immediately use it because of the unbounded nature of our operators.
-Therefore, following \cite{DavisKahan1970}, we define an operator $R: \R \to \H$, given by
+For this we aim to apply the results of \cite{DavisKahan1970}.
+However, we cannot immediately use the sin~$\theta$ theorem as described in \cite{DavisKahan1970}, because of the unbounded nature of our operators.
+In order to overcome this issue, we begin by defining an operator $R: \R \to \H$, given by

 \begin{lemma} The operator $R \colon \R\to\H$ as defined in \eqref{eq: R} is a bounded linear operator, which can be represented as

 Moreover, the adjoint operator $R^*: \H \to \R$ is given by